EBHCGroup/EBHCGroup.github.io/README.md

 What It Is
 --------------
-This is the Jekyll site for my never ending art project, Conspiracy of Shadows.
+This is the Jekyll site for the Evidence-based Healthcare Group.
 It is deployed via [GitHub User Pages](https://help.github.com/articles/what-are-github-pages).

 Prerequisites
 -------------